nir0k/DNSPulse_watcher/README.md

   maxFiles: 10          # Maximum number of files

 WebServer:
+  listenAddress: 0.0.0.0    # The interface on which the web-server will work
   port: 443                 # Port on which the web server will run
   sslIsEnable: true         # Enable or disable HTTPS (currently not working)
   sslCertPath: "cert.pem"   # Path to the certificate file
   sslKeyPath: "key.pem"     # Path to the private key file (should not be password protected)
   sesionTimeout: 600        # User session timeout (in seconds)
-  initUsername: "admin"     # User for web interface login
+  username: "admin"         # User for web interface login
-  initPassword: "password"  # Password for connection
+  password: "password"      # Password for connection

 Sync:
   isEnable: true                    # Enable synchronization with neighbors
   token: "fvdknlvd9ergturoegkvnemc" # Token for synchronization (unlike the user token, it does not expire)
-  members:                          # List of neighbors to synchronize with
+  SyncMembers:                          # List of neighbors to synchronize with
     - hostname: "127.0.0.1"
       port: 443
     - hostname: "10.10.10.10"